 As the cost of rental housing has risen, so have the number of households experiencing housing cost burdens (Table 4).
 The U.S. Department of Housing and Urban Development recommends households spend no more than 30% of gross household income on housing and related costs.
 Households spending more than 30% of gross income are considered to be housing cost burdened.
 Severe housing cost burden occurs when households must dedicate 50% or more of their gross income toward housing costs.
-As of 2016 (the last date for which data is available), 2 out of every 5 renter households in Albemarle County was housing cost burdened11.
-While high housing costs are affecting renter households across the
+As of 2017 (the last date for which data is available), 2 out of every 5 renter households in Albemarle County were housing cost burdened.
+While high housing costs are affecting renter households across the income spectrum, renter households with the lowest incomes are impacted the most with more than three-quarters (77.8%) of renter households with incomes less than or equal to 50% of Area Median Income11 (AMI) paying more than 30% of their incomes toward rent and